 Bovell is currently Assistant Conductor of the Memphis Symphony Orchestra where she conducts a number of Pops, Education, and Run-Out Concerts.
 Bovell worked with the Memphis Symphony Orchestra prior to her current appointment: in 2016 assisting former Music Director Mei-Ann Chen's farewell performances.
 Bovell made her unofficial conducting debut with the Memphis Symphony in 2019 conducting Tony Award and Grammy Award winner Leslie Odom Jr. In addition to her work with the Memphis Symphony, Bovell is also conductor of the Memphis Youth Symphony.

-Bovell worked with the Memphis Symphony Orchestra prior to her current appointment: in 2016 assisting former Music Director Mei-Ann Chen's farewell performances.
-She has also served in an Assistant Conductor role with both St. Louis and Hartford Symphonies, and has covered well established conductors Gemma New and Carolyn Kuan.
+Bovell has held conducting fellowships with the Allentown Symphony and the Chicago Sinfonietta.
+She became Assistant Conductor of the Chicago Sinfonietta for 2016-2017 season and made her professional debut during the Martin Luther King Jr. Tribute concerts.
+Bovell has also served in Assistant Conductor roles with both St. Louis and Hartford Symphonies, and has covered well established conductors Gemma New and Carolyn Kuan.

 In 2018, Bovell became Music Director of the Civic Orchestra of New Haven.
 During her tenure, she committed to deepening the artistic level of the orchestra while expanding its reach within the New Haven community.
 That same year, Bovell conducted two short operas for Hartford Opera Theater’s New in November.
 In 2019, Bovell was a guest conductor with the New Britain Symphony.